anadelrio/VA24_3/README.md

 "Server" creates automatically a local server and executes proyecto5.html, so you can see instantly the visuals.

+"Report_guidedocument" contains a guide document of the poject, where every visualization is explained in detail.

+"Presentation" contains the presentation that will be used.

 The directory where you execute "server" has to have the following structure:

 │